-The Book Arts Center’s on-campus staff includes the director, Richard Kegler, the Victor Hammer Fellow, Jenna Rodriguez, and adjunct faculty.
-The Victor Hammer Fellowship, established in 1998, is a two-year fellowship that brings a talented, emerging book artist to Wells College for the purpose of sharing his or her expertise and love of books with students.
+The Book Arts Center's on-campus staff includes the Director; the Victor Hammer Fellow; Assistant Professor of Studio & Book Arts Christine Elfman; 2023 Summer Institute Coordinator Rob LaMoscolo; and adjunct faculty.
+The Victor Hammer Fellowship, established in 1998, is a two-year fellowship that brings a talented, emerging book artist to Wells College for the purpose of sharing their expertise and love of books with students.

 The Book Arts Center has three distinct facilities: the Wells College Press, the Jane Webster Pearce Class of 1932 Bindery, and the Robert J. Doherty Typographic Laboratory, which is the student pressroom.
-In Morgan Hall, where the Book Arts Center is housed, a small exhibit space on the ground floor showcases work by the Wells College Press and Wells students, as well as work by renowned book artists.
+Morgan Hall, which houses the Book Arts Center, also includes a papermaking greenhouse, studios and classrooms, and a small exhibition space on the ground floor showcases work by the Wells College Press and Wells students, as well as work by renowned book artists.

 Victor Hammer, an internationally renowned figure in 20th-century graphic arts, founded the Wells College Press in 1941.
 His respected position among the leading typographers, printers, and artists of his time is due not only to his publications, drawings, and paintings, but to the type he designed, cut, and cast.
 During the years Hammer taught at Wells College, students entered the world of publishing under his tutelage.
 The Long Library Archive has copies of many publications Hammer created in the 1940s, as well as copies of his students’ works.
 Victor Hammer operated the Wells College Press until his retirement in 1948.
 The iron hand press he used is still in the pressroom and is a complement to the four Vandercook presses students use to print personal letterhead, postcards, broadsides, and short books in BKRT 120 Letterpress Printing.
 In 1991 Wells re-established the Wells College Press in order to publish works of artistic and literary merit.